travisdoor/bl/docs/master/docs/language.md

 **Function arguments**

-Function arguments in BL are immutable, and does not produce any implicit local stack allocation and value duplication in the function body.
+Function arguments in BL are immutable (argument itself cannot be changed in the function body).
 See the following example:

 ```rust
 Person :: struct {